 All living organisms contain carbon, which forms the basis for all of the organic molecules in the body.
 Carbon is the second most abundant element in the human body, accounting for 18% of body weight.

-UsesAll organic molecules (fats, proteins, carbohydrates, nucleic acids) contain carbon.
-Carbon also is found as carbon dioxide or CO2.
+.
 You inhale air that contains about 20% oxygen.
 Air you exhale contains much less oxygen, but is rich in carbon dioxide.

 Hydrogen accounts for 10% of the mass of the human body.

 Since around 60% of your body weight is water, much of the hydrogen exists in water, which functions to transport nutrients, remove wastes, lubricate organs and joints, and regulate body temperature.
 Hydrogen is also important in energy production and use.
 The H+

 The metal magnesium comprises about 0.05% of human body weight.